IronWifi/docs/account.md

 **Phone** - Your phone number, where IronWifi can reach the representative that should be contacted.

 **Password** - This is the password used for authentication to the IronWifi Console.
-Please see our Password requirements page.
+Please see the [Password requirements page](https://www.ironwifi.com/user-guide/passwords/).

 **Security Question** - The question used to confirm your identity in case of a lost password.